Madeleine Vionnet: Influence on later designers

 Madeleine Vionnet is considered one of the most influential fashion designers of the 20th century.
-Both her bias cut and her urbanely sensual approach to couture remain a strong and pervasive influence on contemporary fashion, as evidenced by the collections of such past and present-day designers as Ossie Clark, Halston, John Galliano, Comme des Garçons, Azzedine Alaia, Issey Miyake and Marchesa.
+Both her bias cut and her urbanely sensual approach to couture remain a strong and pervasive influence on contemporary fashion, as evidenced by the collections of such past and present-day designers as Ossie Clark, Halston, John Galliano, Comme des Garçons, Azzedine Alaïa, Issey Miyake and Marchesa.
 Miyake once remarked that on seeing Vionnet's work for the first time, "the impression was similar to the wonder one feels at the sight of a woman emerging from bathing, draped only in a single piece of beautiful cloth."

 Vionnet inspired fashion designers such as Marcelle Chaumont, mother of French author Madeleine Chapsal.
 She served as godmother to Chapsal.